String interpolation: Scala

-Scala 2.10+ has implemented the following string interpolators: s, f and raw.
+Scala 2.10+ provides a general facility to allow arbitrary processing of a string literal, and supports string interpolation using the included s and f string interpolators.
 It is also possible to write custom ones or override the standard ones.

 The f interpolator is a compiler macro that rewrites a format string with embedded expressions as an invocation of String.format.
 It verifies that the format string is well-formed and well-typed.

 The standard interpolators

 Scala 2.10+'s string interpolation allows embedding variable references directly in processed string literals.
 Here is an example: